 Little Red, White, and Blueberry Lemon Poundcakes are sweet, tart, moist little poundcakes loaded with whipped cream and fresh berries perfect for the 4th, Memorial Day, and all your summer cookouts.

-So I made these Blueberry Lemon Poundcakes with a patriotic holiday in mind, but disclaimer: I am not cool like all the other bloggers that manage to line up their holiday things weeks in advance.
+I made these Blueberry Lemon Poundcakes with a patriotic holiday in mind, but disclaimer: I am not cool like all the other bloggers that manage to line up their holiday things weeks in advance.
 In my defense, I actually made these a couple of weeks ago, but if you are anything like me at all, you are thinking about your red white and blue desserts now and last week you were thinking about… ice cream.

 Actually I’m always thinking about ice cream .
+Brown Sugar Cinnamon Ice Cream, most specifically.

 It occurred to me that I had not one single pound cake recipe on this site and how could that be?
 I LOVE pound cake!
 Except I really love those little frozen Sara Lee pound cakes that my mom used to buy with a container of Cool Whip and a carton of strawberries — you know what I’m talking about.
 You love that stuff, too.